-Key players in the phytogenics market include, Biomin, Delacon, Kemin, Phytobiotics, Pancosma, Dostofarm and DuPont.
-In April 2010, Biomin introduced its new product, Biomin P.E.P., incorporated with encapsulation technology of essential oils.
+Key players in the phytogenics market include Biomin, Delacon, Kemin, Phytobiotics, Pancosma, Dostofarm and DuPont.
+In April 2010, Biomin introduced its new product, Biomin P.E.P., incorporated with the encapsulation technology of essential oils.
 In October 2010, Meridian launched Orego-Stim range of phytogenics animal feed in Brazil aimed at improving bovine growth performance.
-In February 2012, European Commission approved the use of Fresta F, an animal feed additive manufactured by Delacon Biotechnik, aimed at improving bovine health and growth performance.
-In March 2013, Delacon Biotechnik launched two phytogenics feed additives, Actifor Boost and Actifor Power aimed at improving performance of ruminants.
+In February 2012, the European Commission approved the use of Fresta F, an animal feed additive manufactured by Delacon Biotechnik, aimed at improving bovine health and growth performance.
+In March 2013, Delacon Biotechnik launched two phytogenics feed additives, Actifor Boost and Actifor Power aimed at improving the performance of ruminants.

-Your personal and confidential information is safe and secure.
+We are GDPR and CCPA compliant!
+Your transaction & personal information is safe and secure.

 "The quality of research they have done for us has been excellent..."